Step 1: Introducing your dog to the crate

-Repeat this experience until your puppy will calmly walk into the crate to obtain a piece of food.
-If your puppy isn’t interested in food, try tossing a favorite toy in the crate instead.
+Repeat this experience until your dog will calmly walk into the crate to obtain a piece of food.
+If your dog isn’t interested in food, try tossing a favorite toy in the crate instead.
 This process may take just a few minutes, or as long as several days.

-Step 3: Conditioning your puppy to the crate for longer periods After your puppy is eating her regular meals in the crate with no sign of fear or anxiety, you can begin to confine her there for short periods while you are home.
-Begin by calling her over to the crate in return for a food reward.
+After your dog is eating her regular meals in the crate with no sign of fear or anxiety, you can begin to confine her there for short periods while you are home.
 Give her a command to enter such as “kennel up”.
 You can encourage her to do so by pointing to the inside of the crate with a tidbit of a favorite food in your hand.
-After your puppy enters the crate, reward her with the tidbit and close the door.
+After your dog enters the crate, reward her with a treat and close the door.
 Sit quietly near the crate for 5 or 10 minutes and then go out of sight into another room for a few minutes.
-When you return, sit quietly again for a short time, and then release your puppy.
+When you return, sit quietly again for a short time, and then release your dog.
 Repeat this procedure several times a day.
-With each repetition, gradually increase the length of time the puppy is crated, and the length of time you are out of sight.
-Once your puppy will quietly remain in the crate for about 30 minutes, you can begin leaving her crated when you are gone for short periods, and/or letting her sleep there at night but remember to still let her outside periodically to create good housetraining habits until she is able to “hold it” for extended periods of time.
+With each repetition, gradually increase the length of time the dog is crated, and the length of time you are out of sight.
+Once your dog will quietly remain in the crate for about 30 minutes, you can begin leaving her crated when you are gone for short periods, and/or letting her sleep there at night but remember to still let her outside periodically to create good housetraining habits until she is able to “hold it” for extended periods of time.